- One low monthly payment

 It takes just 30 seconds to apply and find out if you’re eligible for their debt settlement services.
 The minimum amount of required debt is $7,500 but of course, many customers have much more than that.

-Once your escrow account has accumulated enough money from your monthly payments, National Debt Relief’s team starts to work on the negotiation process.
+Once your escrow account has accumulated enough money from your monthly payments, National’s team starts to work on the negotiation process.

 They’re pretty upfront about how tenacious they are — they’ll keep trying until you either reach a settlement or the creditor makes it abundantly clear that they won’t settle.